Israeli official says the army won't withdraw from a Gaza corridor in potential jolt to truce

 The remains released Thursday were confirmed to be those of Ohad Yahalomi, Itzhak Elgarat, Shlomo Mantzur and Tsachi Idan, according to the Hostages and Missing Families Forum, which represents families of the captives.

-Mantzur, 85, was killed in the Oct.
-7, 2023, attack and his body was taken into Gaza.
-The other three were abducted alive and the circumstances surrounding their deaths were not known.
+Mantzur, 85, was killed in Hamas' Oct.
+7, 2023, attack that triggered the war, and his body was taken into the territory.
+Israel said the other three were killed in captivity, without elaborating.

 “Our hearts ache upon receiving the bitter news,” Israeli President Isaac Herzog said.
 “In this painful moment, there is some solace in knowing that they will be laid to rest in dignity in Israel.”